Chinese factories digitalization

-While some of Chinese giants such as Baidu, Alibaba, Tencent, Didi Chuxing and ByteDance, are showing accelerated growth in digital transformation, most of the Chinese factories have not even begun their digital journey.
+While some Chinese giants such as Baidu, Alibaba, Tencent, Didi Chuxing, and ByteDance, are showing accelerated growth in digital transformation, most of the Chinese factories have not even begun their digital journey.

 To stay ahead of the competition, these businesses need to go through digital transformation.

 Although China is the largest market for robots in the world, Chinese factories remain relatively unautomated, with only 36 robots per 10,000 manufacturing workers, about half the average of all advanced economies and less than one-fifth of the US level.

 Most manufacturers are struggling to sustain growth, and most are discovering that their efforts are inadequate to meet the market demands.
 Therefore, companies are looking to improve production capabilities through digitalization.
 These enhancements include using new data-driven methods and digital technologies like Artificial Intelligence (AI), Augmented Reality (AR), Internet of Things (IoT), Robotic Science and more to optimize their existing business.
 The aim is for manufacturers to use real-time data to connect designers, factories and distribution centers.